Electric and hybrid cars

-An EV, or electric vehicle, is a car that’s powered by electricity, rather than petrol or diesel.
-So rather than filling up a tank with petrol or diesel, an electric vehicle just gets plugged into power, which charges the battery.
-Yep... charging your electric car is as easy as charging your phone.
+What exactly is an EV?
+An EV, or electric vehicle, is a car that’s powered by electricity.
+So, instead of filling up a tank with petrol or diesel, an electric vehicle just gets plugged into power, which charges the battery.
+Yep, charging your electric car is as easy as charging your phone.

 Also known as battery electric vehicles, or BEVs.
-They do what they say on the tin, and run on electricity only.
+They do what they say on the tin – run on electricity only.
 That means you charge up your electric car instead of filling the tank - and you can do it from the comfort of your own home.
 EVs have zero exhaust pipe emissions, reduce CO2 emissions by 80% and have better efficiency.
-In other words, you’ll be close to driving pollution free – especially since New Zealand boasts 85% renewable energy generation.
+In other words, you’ll be close to driving pollution free – especially since New Zealand boasts around 85% renewable energy generation.

 On top of being a cleaner way to get around, once you’ve got yourself an EV, it’s way easier on the wallet.
 The cost of charging one is the same as paying 30c per litre for petrol.
 We can’t argue with those savings.